DarkComet virus removal guide

 How to avoid installation of malware?

-We strongly recommend not to open any files (attachments) or click web links that are included in irrelevant emails, especially if they are received from unknown, suspicious addresses.
-Download software (and files) from official websites and use direct download links.
-Various third party downloaders, installers and other similar tools should not be trusted/used.
-Furthermore, it is important to update installed programs with implemented functions or tools that are provided by official developers.
-Same applies to activation of paid software.
-Besides, it is not legal to bypass payments for licensed software using various 'cracking' tools.
-One more way to keep a computer safe is to regularly scan it with a reputable anti-virus or anti-virus software and keep it up-to-date.
+Do not open files (attachments) or click links that are included in irrelevant emails, especially if they are received from unknown, suspicious addresses.
+Download software and files from official websites and use direct download links.
+Various third party downloaders, installers and other such tools should not be trusted or used.
+Update installed programs with implemented functions or tools provided by official developers.
+The same applies to activation of paid software.
+It is illegal to bypass payment for licensed software using 'cracking' tools.
+Keep your computer safe by regularly scanning it with reputable anti-virus or anti-virus software and keep it up-to-date.
 If you believe that your computer is already infected, we recommend running a scan with Spyhunter for Windows to automatically eliminate infiltrated malware.

 DarkComet download page:

 Instant automatic removal of DarkComet remote access tool:

 Manual threat removal might be a lengthy and complicated process that requires advanced computer skills.
 Spyhunter is a professional automatic malware removal tool that is recommended to get rid of DarkComet remote access tool.
 Download it by clicking the button below:

 - What is DarkComet?

 - STEP 1.
 Manual removal of DarkComet malware.